jerrycychen/algoexpert/019. Insertion Sort/README.md

 <details>
     <summary>Hint 1</summary>

-    Devide the input array into two subarrays in place.
+    Divide the input array into two subarrays in place.
 The first element subarray should be sorted at all times and should start with a length of 1, while the second subarray should be unsorted.
 Iterate through the unsorted subarray, inserting all of its elements into the sorted